sara-sabr/technology-budgeting/handbook.md

 #### Key questions

-- Is it feasible to provide the end-to-end support for such a radically different approach to measuring progress, from the agency to the governor’s office to the legislature?
+- Is it feasible to provide the end-to-end support for such a radically different approach to measuring progress, from the organization to the minister's office?
 Is there anybody with the power to dig in their heels and demand a Gantt chart, thus potentially making agile methodology non-viable?
 - Whose job will it be to report progress up and out of the agency, e.g., to a legislative oversight committee?

 ### Hire tech talent in-house

 If nobody in the budget office or budget committee has experience with software development, then they are not well-equipped to consider a software development funding request.
-The same is true of agencies —if nobody in project leadership has experience with software development, then the agency is not well-equipped to lead a software development project successfully.
-The burden is on the governor’s office, legislators, and agency heads to ensure that their respective organizations prioritize hiring people who have this experience.
+The same is true of all organizations — if nobody in project leadership has experience with software development, then the agency is not well-equipped to lead a software development project successfully.
+The burden is on the departmental senior officials and legislators heads to ensure that their respective organizations prioritize hiring people who have this experience.

 While it may be tempting to solve this knowledge gap by relying on somebody from the state’s central IT department, or by relying on a vendor, ultimately mission agencies must have the knowledge in-house to comprehend what they need, what they should be asking of vendors, and assessing the work done by vendors.

 To determine if your budget office or your leadership has the experience to consider software requests or lead software projects, start by asking around.
 All but the smallest agencies will have technical staff who can join project leadership, although vanishingly few budget offices currently employ software developers.

 If you don’t currently have the knowledge you need in-house, you’ll need to hire someone who does — even if only seasonally or on contract.
 A developer or designer with experience building modern software, ideally for government, is your best bet.
-Also, consider authorizing one or more employees to spend some of their training time learning the basics of agile software development — there are coding "bootcamps" throughout the U.S., including some online-only options.
+Also, consider authorizing one or more employees to spend some of their training time learning the basics of agile software development.
+Departments are encouraged to support their stuff, or start initiatives, aimed at promoting understanding of basic mordern software development concepts.
+For example, the IT Strategy team from within IITB has begun working in collaboration with the Research and Development team to create a [Contiuous Learning application](https://github.com/sara-sabr/ContinuousLearningApp), intended to help spread knowledge of, and measure knowledge of, foundational development practices within the department.

+— there are coding (TO-DO)"bootcamps" throughout the U.S., including some online-only options.

 The personnel cost of bringing in a developer or upskilling your current employees is miniscule in comparison to spending on technology.
 And once an employee has monitored an agile project from start to finish, they’ll be better equipped to consider future budget requests for custom software.